ssmiller25/k8s-intro/k8s-intro-dev.md

   More difficult.
 Some strategies
   * Export yaml files, build pipeline to apply after push to "production".
 Also combined with kustomize.
   * Helm
-  * K8S Native CICD tools: ArgoCD, Tekton, JenkinsX (Is JenkinsX really k8s native...maybe with the Jenkins Operator...)
+  * K8S Native CI/CD tools: ArgoCD, Tekton, JenkinsX (Is JenkinsX really k8s native...maybe with the Jenkins Operator...)
   * Flux
 </aside>